 Here's just some of our favorites you may want to consider:

-Audi A3 Sportback: Although a decade old, the A3 was not introduced into the U.S. until 2006 (and has been produced through the current model year).
+Audi A3 Sportback: Although already a decade old, the A3 was not introduced into the U.S. until 2006, and this second generation was produced through 2013.
 Smaller and lighter than its bigger brother, the A4, it still packs the same turbocharged engine.
 Nor does this sport wagon skimp on the kind of high quality refinements and driving dynamics one would expect from an Audi.

 Powering the front-wheel-drive A3 2.0T is a 2.0-liter turbocharged four-cylinder engine that's good for 200 horsepower and 207 pound-feet of torque.
 It can sprint from a standstill to 60 mph in a very quick 7 seconds.
 Used Audi A3 2.0T's can be found with either its standard issue 6-speed manual transmission or Audi's optional S tronic sequential-shift automated gearbox.